socalledsound/nu-outline/WEEK4.md

     -- hard coded data
     -- let's start with the Provider and a store

-#### v12 nucampsite slices
+#### v12 nucampsite slices : campsitesSlice

+    -- campsitesSlice
+    -- bring our filter from before into our slice as a selector

 -- slice for each of campsites, comments, partners and promotions

 #### v13 nucampsite selectors